 Electronic communication has the added advantage of being timelier and more cost-effective, and is available for items such as meeting documents, dividend statements and annual reports.
 Shareholders should contact Link Market Services if they want to elect to receive electronic communications.

-The 2022 Qantas Notice of Meeting for the AGM is available on the Qantas Investor website at https://investor.qantas.com.
+For more information, see the Qantas Investor website at https://investor.qantas.com.

-The 2022 AGM proceedings will be presented in a hybrid format - offering both in-person and online attendance and voting, as well as a live and archived webcast.
-For shareholders unable to attend, an AGM Voting and Question Form will accompany the Qantas Notice of Meeting 2022, giving shareholders the opportunity to lodge a direct or proxy vote and submit questions and comments to Qantas or the external auditor prior to the AGM.
+The 2023 AGM proceedings will be presented in a hybrid format - offering both in-person and online attendance and voting, as well as a live and archived webcast.
+Shareholders unable to attend will have the opportunity to lodge a direct or proxy vote and submit questions and comments to Qantas or the external auditor prior to the AGM.
 All resolutions considered at the AGM are decided by a poll.